+Corrective Action

+For the Fiscal Year Ended April 30, 2023

+2023-001 Internal Control over Financial Reporting - Month-End and Year-End Close Process

-Condition/Context: At the Village, there is a lack of timely review of financial records, resulting in several audit adjusting journal entries.
+Condition/Context: At the Village, there is a lack of timely review of financial records, resulting in delays and requiring significant adjusting journal entries by new management.
 We consider this finding to be a material weakness.

+Corrective Action Plan: